Väluste: Landmarks

-A 2.4 meter high, 16 square meter circumference granite erratic boulder is located 300 meters (984 feet) from the shore of Lake Võrtsjärv and with the surrounding 0.77 ha (83 sq ft), has been designated as a Protected Nature Monument by the Estonian Nature Conservation Act in 2007 and the International Union for Conservation of Nature.
+The Väluste rändrahn ("erratic boulder") is a granite glacial erratic lying roughly 300 m (984 ft) from the shore of Lake Võrtsjärv near the Riuma ditch.
+The boulder measures about 5.2 m long, 4.7 m wide and 2.4 m high, with a circumference of 16 m.
+Together with the surrounding 0.77 ha (1.9 acres) of land, it was designated a Protected Nature Monument under the Estonian Nature Conservation Act in 2007 and is also listed by the International Union for Conservation of Nature.